marioy47/blog-site/posts/sql-query-joining-custom-fields-custom-tags-wordpress/index.md

   AND students.post_type = 'student'
 ```

-This query basically will show us **all** the published students, but with the _issue_ that we still will get **multiple** submission for each student.
+This query basically will show us **all** the published students, but with the _issue_ that we still will get **multiple** submissions for each student.
 Remember, a student can have multiple submission with different _terms_ (which are the edition year in our case).

 Additionally, notice: